budimkic/Golash/README.md

 ## 👋 About Me

-Hi, I’m Nemanja — building elegant and robust Android apps for real-world use.
+Hi, I’m Nemanja – building elegant and robust Android apps for real–world use.
 _Contact: budimkic@proton.me_

 ---